DISA STIG for SUSE Linux Enterprise 15

 Disable Wireless Through Software Configuration

 If it is impossible to remove the wireless hardware from the device in question, disable as much of it as possible through software.
-The following ...Group -
+The following methods can disable software support for wireless ...Group -

 Deactivate Wireless Network Interfaces